-How to Get a Teaching License in Vermont
+How to Earn Teacher Certification in Vermont

 Vermont has two routes to licensure-the traditional route and the alternative route.
 The traditional route of obtaining licensure in Vermont is specific to their Level I and Level II licensure requirements (read about Level I and II requirements below).